foundriesio/docs/source/user-guide/lmp-auto-hostname/lmp-auto-hostname.rst

           host:~$ git commit -m "lmp-auto-hostname: Adding recipe" host:~$ git push

-The latest **Target** named ``platform-devel`` should be the CI job you just created.
+The latest Target named ``platform-devel`` should be the CI job you just created.

-When FoundriesFactory CI finishes all jobs, if your device is already registered, wait until the Over-the-Air update finishes, otherwise download and flash the image.
+If your device is already registered, when all jobs finish, wait until the Over-the-Air update completes.
+Otherwise download and flash the image.

 Testing Auto Hostname
 ---------------------

-Log in to the device via SSH and check the new hostname right after ``fio@``.
+Log in to the device via SSH and check the new hostname (right after ``fio@``).

-Check also the file ``/etc/hostname`` to confirm the new hostname.
+You can also check ``/etc/hostname`` to confirm the new hostname.

 .. tabs::